Markdown Utilities

 // bold: true

-utility is mostly used internally for converting attribute objects back to Pandoc-style strings.
+The serializeAttributes utility is mostly used internally for converting attribute objects back to Pandoc-style strings.
 You most likely won't use it except

 you want to build a custom syntax that requires similar syntax to the Pandoc attribute style.

-This utility can be be imported from @tiptap/core
+This utility can be be imported from @tiptap/core.

 Usage